open-telemetry/opentelemetry-specification/specification/tracing-api.md

 There should be no parameters.

-Returns true if this `Span` is active and is recording events with the `AddEvent` operation.
+Returns true if this `Span` is active and recording information like events with the `AddEvent` operation and attributes using `SetAttributes`.

 ### `SetAttribute`: set the `Span`'s attribute